lens-protocol/momoka/README.md

 #### startDAVerifierNode - Stream with proofs verified

 If you wish to index the data yourself, you can use the `startDAVerifierNode` and stream the data out to your own DB using the `StreamCallback`.
 This will run the verifier node and check the proofs as every new one comes in.
+By default it will not resync all the data, it just start verifying from this point onwards unless you add the parameter which is defined below.

 ```ts
 import { startDAVerifierNode, StreamResult, EthereumNode } from '@lens-protocol/momoka';